 Stocks attempt to recover with inflation, Disney in focus: Stock market news today

-Stock futures rose Wednesday, looking to shake off losses driven by banking-sector worries, as attention shifted to a key US inflation report in the wake of disappointing Chinese price data.
+Stocks were largely muted to open Wednesday's trading as they looked to shake off losses driven by banking-sector worries and attention shifted to a key US inflation report in the wake of disappointing Chinese price data.

-With the crucial July US inflation report on Thursday looming, data released Wednesday showed China's consumer sector fell into deflation in July.
+With the crucial July US inflation report looming on Thursday, data released Wednesday showed China's consumer sector fell into deflation in July.
 It's another sign Beijing is struggling to revive demand in the world's second-biggest economy, spurring fears about a prolonged slowdown with global repercussions.

 Meanwhile, investors continued to digest Moody's downgrade of midsize US banks, a reminder that the problems that roiled the financial world in the spring are not yet in the past.
 The health of the banking sector, as well as inflationary pressures, has played a part in the Federal Reserve's decision making during its rate-hiking campaign.